-Notwithstanding the general rule described in the paragraph above, where the outsourcing arrangement relates to an alternative investment undertaking exclusively targeting professional investors, the investment management functions may be outsourced to a non-regulated third party, subject to the prior authorisation of the CMVM and to the third party's compliance with the asset allocation criteria defined by the fund manager.
+Notwithstanding the general rule described in the foregoing paragraph, where the outsourcing arrangement relates to an alternative investment undertaking exclusively targeting professional investors, the investment management functions may be outsourced to a non-regulated third party - subject to the prior authorisation of the CMVM and to the third party's compliance with the asset allocation criteria defined by the fund manager.

-Although subject to the rules described above, business operations and similar non-investment management functions can be outsourced to a non-regulated entity.
+Although subject to the above-mentioned rules, business operations and similar non-investment management functions can be outsourced to a non-regulated entity.